shine-jayakumar/insta-likecom-bot/README.md

 - Issue fixed: Skip posts/reels already commented - Doesn't work #113
 - Issue fixed: Unable to interact with Reels #105
 - Issue fixed: Unable To Like And Comment On Stories #104
+- Issue fixed: Error when story comment is disabled #101

 <br/>